LostAbaddon/jLAss/README.md

 	-	Use `send(msg)` to send message to main thread;<br>
 	-	Use `request(event, data)` to call main thread with message `{ event, data}`;<br>
 	-	Use `suicide` to tell main thread to kill current thread worker
+-	ThreadPool<br>
+	A thread pool which can choise thread automatically.

 ## Utils